-Figure 7.
+Figure 6.
 Relative efficiency vs. location and orientation for cells with one or two junctions.
 Data is sorted by increasing median efficiency of silicon.
 Location names are approximate.
-Each data point is a weekly sum from spectral irradiance sampled at 10-minute intervals (except for Chainantor: 60-minute intervals).
+Each data point is a weekly sum from spectral irradiance sampled at 10-minute intervals (except for Chajnantor: 60-minute intervals).

-So long as the cost of electricity storage exceeds that of renewable generation86 and efforts to "electrify everything"87 to blunt impending climate disruptions continue to gain traction, solar power will be increasingly most valuable at the very times88 it is least available.
+So long as the cost of electricity storage exceeds that of renewable generation and efforts to "electrify everything" to blunt impending climate disruptions continue to gain traction, solar power will be increasingly most valuable at the very times it is least available.
 An (extreme) example is the winter storm that hit the Texas, USA grid in February 2021.
 Temperatures below freezing caused loss of generation from (insufficiently weatherized) sources that depend on moving parts and the flow of liquids: natural gas, coal, nuclear, and wind.
-Winter is not usually considered solar energy's best season, but as other generators dropped offline and electricity prices spiked by factors of more than five89, solar generation was the only source to deliver increased output90.
+Winter is not usually considered solar energy's best season, but as other generators dropped offline and electricity prices spiked by factors of more than five, solar generation was the only source to deliver increased output.
 As such, it can be hard to predict exactly when solar energy will be most valuable, so efforts to both quantify and minimize daily and seasonal spectral variation losses are needed to maximize the availability and value of solar power to grid operations.
 Silicon produces the most stable output under spectrum variation: its weekly site-level variation ranges from 1% to 14%, with a mean of 4% (Table 1).
-Though this is the least of the cells evaluated, the mean is equivalent to more than 10° C of temperature variation, or five years of module degradation91.
+Though this is the least of the cells evaluated, the mean is equivalent to more than 10° C of temperature variation, or five years of module degradation.
 Where AM1.5 substitutions were made due to limited measurement range (Appendix B), these are underestimates.

-Figure 8.
+Figure 7.
 Sample seasonal and diurnal efficiency variations for cells with one or two junctions.
 Seasonal changes are delineated using one month of data for March, June, September, and December.
 Where available, data from additional years is semi-transparent in the background.
-Each data point is a monthly sum.
-Results for all locations are shown in Appendix F. (Refer to Figure 7 for a legend.)
+Each data point is a sum of data at a 10-minute interval for a month.
+Results for all locations are shown in Appendix F. (Refer to for a legend.)